franck-gaspoz/CommandLine.NetCore/CommandLine.NetCore/README.md

 * the method **`Do`** chained to a **For** indicates the method that must be executed if the syntax match the command line args:

-    - the mon common way to define the operation method si the lambda expression, since it allows to use a standard method with concrete typed parameters (not Opt,Param,.. but the values types inside it) :
+    - the most common way to define the operation method si the lambda expression, since it allows to use a standard method with concrete typed parameters (not Opt,Param,.. but the values types inside it) :

     ```csharp
     // takes a method in a lambda unary call expression: () => methodName, takes a called method with no parameter, takes a called method with a default command result (code ok, result null).